Graviton-Code-Editor/graviton-sdk/readme.md

 	* `iconpack` ( Icons pack )
 	* `theme` ( UI themes )
 * `--mode`: Build type (dev, release)
+* `--platform`: Any webpack target, it defaults to 'node'

 ### 🤖 Where is this being used?